karimrashid/karimrashid/README.md

-- 👀 Building smart solutions that help both people and enterprises
-- 💞️ Willing to collaborate on any projects under these umbrellas
+- 👀 Watchers on the Wall
 - 📫 Let's Connect! @https://www.linkedin.com/in/karimelrashidy/

 <!---